monsoonmaelstrom/book2/book2.md

 “No, this is good,” Alex interjects.
 “Keep talking, Gavin.”

 Gavin smirks as he makes his way toward us.
 “You were what?
 Fifteen?”
-Gavin asks waiting for Liam to respond, but Liam just sighs, so Gavin continues.
+Gavin asks, waiting for Liam to respond, but Liam just sighs, so Gavin continues.
 “Anyway, she was a neighborhood girl that lived near him, and he’d had a crush on her since he came to Branton.
 For four years he mooned over Lucy Davis.

 “Lucy Davis, who was a bit of a… How would you describe her, Giorgi?”